National Army of Colombia: GAULA groups

 GAULA is an acronym for Grupos de Acción Unificada por la Libertad Personal, i.e. Unified Action Groups for Personal Liberty, specialising in solving hostage-taking.
 These are elite units established in 1996 exclusively dedicated to the combating of kidnapping and extortion.
 They are composed of highly qualified personnel who conduct hostage rescues and dismantling of criminal gangs at the root of crimes which compromise the personal freedom of Colombians.
 There is an inter-institutional element in GAULA guaranteeing self-checking procedures, trained by staff of the Administrative Security Department, the Technical Investigation Corps (CTI) of the Criminal Investigation Bureau (Fiscalía) and military forces.
 Currently, the country has 16 GAULA of the Colombian National Army and 2 of the Navy.

 Air Assault Aviation Division

-The Colombian National Army Aviation or División de Aviación Asalto Aéreo del Ejército, is an aviation branch that works autonomously from the Colombian Air Force.
+The Colombian National Army Aviation or División de Aviación Asalto Aéreo del Ejército, is an aviation branch that works autonomously from the Colombian Aerospace Force.
 It is part of the Colombian Army and its main mission is to support the army's ground operations.
-This Unit was created on September 7, 2016 and it is managed by the Colombian Army.
+This Unit was created on September 7, 2016, and it is managed by the Colombian Army.
 Over the years the Army Aviation has grown tremendously as it has become a fundamental part of the defense of the nation's borders and sovereignty.

 Within the Air Assault Division, a counter-guerilla warfare command has been established in 2021.